Deadly winter storm to unleash more snow, wind and rain in Northeast as power outages spread - KESQ

 (CNN) — An expansive storm packing nearly every winter weather threat is set to dump more snow and rain on the Northeast Wednesday after battering a large swath of the Eastern US, knocking out power across several states and leading to multiple rescues.
 Here’s the latest:

-• Widespread power outages amid freezing temperatures: There were nearly 900,000 homes and businesses without power in the US Tuesday night, including over 160,000 in New York, according to poweroutage.us.
+• Widespread power outages amid freezing temperatures: There were more than 450,000 homes and businesses without power in the US Wednesday morning, including nearly 150,000 in New York and about 115,000 in Pennsylvania, according to poweroutage.us.
 New York Gov. Kathy Hochul said she was concerned about residents not having power Tuesday night amid freezing temperatures.

 • Storm turns deadly: At least four deaths have been reported across Alabama, Georgia and North Carolina as storms walloped the states with fierce winds and rain.